EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

 \subsubsection{CV Tasks}

-Figures~\ref{fig:eval_overall_time},~\ref{fig:eval_overall_energy}, and Table~\ref{table_acc_overall} show the overall execution time, energy consumption, and average inference accuracy of the immediate model fine-tuning and our proposed frameworks in CV domain.
+Figures~\ref{fig:eval_overall_time},~\ref{fig:eval_overall_energy}, and Table~\ref{table_acc_overall} show the overall execution time, energy consumption, and average inference accuracy of the immediate online learning and our proposed frameworks in CV domain.
 The execution time and energy consumption are normalized to $Immed.$

-\textbf{LazyTune.} As shown in Figures \ref{fig:eval_overall_time} and \ref{fig:eval_overall_energy}, LazyTune saves average 50\%, peak 68\% execution time, and average 34\%, peak 65\% energy compared to $Immed$.
+\textbf{DAF.} As shown in Figures \ref{fig:eval_overall_time} and \ref{fig:eval_overall_energy}, DAF saves average 50\%, peak 68\% execution time, and average 31\%, peak 62\% energy compared to $Immed$.
 These savings come from merging and delaying certain fine-tuning rounds, which can effectively reduce the execution overheads (by 92\% on average), including model loading, saving, and system initialization (e.g., model compilation).
-As shown in Table~\ref{table_acc_overall}, despite the impressive gains in time and energy efficiency, LazyTune only incurs a minor 0.22\% accuracy drop compared to $Immed$.
-This is because it considers the current situation to adaptively trigger tuning rounds.
+As shown in Table~\ref{table_acc_overall}, despite the impressive gains in time and energy efficiency, DAF only incurs a minor 0.22\% accuracy drop compared to $Immed$.
+This is because it adaptively determines the fine-tuning frequency that fits the current situation.

-\textbf{SimFreeze.} SimFreeze reduces average 15\%, peak 23\% execution time and saves average 22\%, peak 28\% energy compared to $Immed.$, as shown in Figures~\ref{fig:eval_overall_time} and \ref{fig:eval_overall_energy}.
-These gains stem from the 35\% average savings in model computation (forward and backward propagation) through layer freezing.
+\textbf{SimFreeze.} SimFreeze reduces average 15\%, peak 23\% execution time and saves average 22\%, peak 26\% energy compared to $Immed.$, as shown in Figures~\ref{fig:eval_overall_time} and \ref{fig:eval_overall_energy}.
+These gains stem from the 35\% average savings in model computation (i.e., forward and backward propagation) through layer freezing.
 Notably, SimFreeze also delivers significantly higher accuracy, a 1.96\% average increase over $Immed.$, as shown in Table~\ref{table_acc_overall}.
 The reasons are two-fold: First, SimFreeze accelerates model convergence (shown in Figure \ref{fig:eval_acc_curve}) as freezing layers reduce the number of model weights being trained.
 Second, SimFreeze avoids excessive adaptation to training data by freezing well-trained layers.